 Texas Penal Code section 46.035 applies to the carrying of a firearm by an individual who has been issued a LTC by the State of Texas.
 They may carry their firearm openly if it is secured in a belt of shoulder holster.
 This individual may not openly carry, even with a LTC, on high school or college campuses.

 LTC holders are not allowed to carry firearms in designated gun free zones.
 This includes establishments that derive 51% or more of their income from the sale of alcoholic beverages, government meeting generally, a church, a hospital, an amusement park or a correctional facility.

 Attorney Matt Bingham can evaluate the defenses against an Unlawfully Carrying a Weapon charge, depending on the details and facts of your particular case.
 The facts should be looked at carefully to see if it falls within the statutory definitions of the statute.
 For example, the definition of “premises” in the statute has been held to include the “building or a portion of the building”.
 It does not include a public driveway, street, sidewalk, parking lot, parking garage or other parking area, even if the parking garage or area is classified as a building.
 A lawyer defending this case would look closely at whether the actor has an undivided interest in the common area of a building where he possessed a firearm, such as a condominium complex.
 Another area that should be looked at closely is whether the actor actually has care, custody or control of the firearm, whether he was aware of his connection with the firearm and that he possessed the firearm intentionally and knowingly, which is all required in order for the defendant to be convicted of this crime.

-If you’ve been charged with a weapons offense, you need a lawyer who can fight for you and argue persuasively on your behalf.
-Contact Attorney Matt Bingham today to schedule a free professional consultation, and we will evaluate the details of your case and discuss your options going forward.
+If you’ve been charged with a weapons offense, you need a gun lawyer who can fight for you and argue persuasively on your behalf.
+Contact Attorney Matt Bingham today to schedule a professional consultation, and we will evaluate the details of your case and discuss your options going forward.